All Episodes

 He wants me to talk about him.

-So I'm wasting my time, but he thinks I saw him one day.
+But he thinks I saw him one day.

 And if I did see him, I don't remember.

-Um, that's not how I roll.
+That's not how I roll.

-You want to have a conversation with me.
+You want to have a conversation with me?

-I would have said, fake news.
+And I would have said, fake news.

-My name is Sean Hannity, real news.
+My name is Sean Hannity.

 Whatever I would have said.